 Winter kicks off a countdown to the season’s first hard freeze, which is when local skaters flaunt serious skills at neighborhood rinks in Québec.
 Lacing up a pair of rented figure skates on my first cold-weather trip to Montréal, I joined the crowd at Lac-aux-Castors, a skating pond surrounded by forested hills in the downtown Mount Royal Park.
 With classical music on the loudspeakers and plenty of room for my awkward, novice-skater moves, it’s still one of my favorite places to skate in the city.

 On Montréal’s charming historic waterfront, skaters loop around the riverside Old Port Skating Rink, backdropped by a towering Ferris wheel and the silver dome of Bonsecours Market.
 It’s especially popular on winter nights featuring fireworks shows, DJs, and other events.
 When I’m ready for a quieter, neighborhood feel, I prefer the skating rink at Parc La Fontaine.
 Trees line a track that loops through the city park, and a stop for rink-side hot chocolate is a must.
-(I’m also looking forward to Montréal’s newest skating destination, a massive rink called Esplanade Tranquille that’s slated to open winter 2022 in the Quartier des Spectacles.)
+(I’m also looking forward to Montréal’s newest skating destination, a massive rink called Esplanade Tranquille which opened in February 2022 in the Quartier des Spectacles.)

 When it comes to skating rinks, though, Québec City won’t be outdone.
 Just outside the ramparts of Old Québec, Place D’Youville skating rink is arguably the most picturesque in the province, flanked by the stone archway of St. John Gate and the holiday light-decked, Beaux-Arts Théâtre Capitole.
 And if you want to try out speed-skating with specialized skates and an Olympic-sized rink, you can head to Québec City’s new Centre des Glaces, which claims the title of largest indoor skating center in North America.